greensleeves8/Final_Project_Baseball/README.md

 ## Credits

+This project would not have been possible without the use of [Sean Lahman's Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/), which is used here under the conditions of the
+[Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/).
+Any changes made to the original database have been described in this README.
+Further use of this material is allowed under the same Creative Commons License.

 “Homepage.”
 Baseball Hall of Fame, 23 Feb.
 2021, baseballhall.org/.
 This resource was used to obtain the Baseball Hall of Fame logo that is presented at the top of this document.